Childhood Memories at Dollywood

 Let’s travel back to a simpler time when being a kid meant having fun and (at least trying) to listen to our parents.
 That second part may have been more difficult for some of us, but for my family, if we knew a trip was coming, especially to Dollywood, we tried our best to stay on their good side.

-My mom always got the Gold Pass, while the rest of us would get the regular season pass.
-Yes, it was for the free parking and the ten percent discount on food and merchandise during that time period, but we only needed one.
-Some might call it being cheap, but I see it now for what it was: wise and practical.
-When money was tight, my parents found ways to make things work.
+My mom always bought the Gold Pass at Dollywood, while the rest of us had regular season passes.
+At the time, it was mainly for the free parking and discounts on food and merchandise, but we only needed one to help manage expenses.
+Some people might have called it cheap, but I see it differently now.
+It was wise and practical.
+When money was tight, my parents always found ways to make things work.
+They gave us vacations to Dollywood the best way they could, creating opportunities and memories that many children never had.

 Dollywood has not always looked the way it does today.
 There were rides and areas that have long since disappeared but remain vivid in my memory.